nightmode/logitech-g29/README.md

 [Node](https://nodejs.org/en/) version 8 or greater.

-Make sure your wheel's [platform mode switch](http://support.logitech.com/en_us/article/Set-the-G29-racing-wheel-for-Playstation-4-Playstation-3-or-PC-platforms?product=a0qi0000006PmxKAAS) is set to PS3.
+Make sure the Logitech G29 mode switch is set to PS3.
+The switch is located above the middle of the steering wheel.

 ## Install